 The property consists of 29 claims in Tavernier and Pershing townships, in the Abitibi region of Quebec.
+The Company holds a 71% interest in this property.

 Person In Charge of Technical Disclosure

 Jean-Sebastien Lavallee (OGQ #773), geologist, shareholder, President and Chief Executive Officer of the Company and a Qualified Person under NI 43-101 on standards of disclosure for mineral projects, has written and approved the technical content of this MD&A for the Matchi-Manitou property.